-concerted actions and social organisation'.
+Non-Governmental Organisations (NGOs) are leading and essential grassroots actors.
+They constitute "self-governing, private, not-forprofit organisations that are geared towards improving the quality of life of disadvantaged people302."
+Distinct from government and public bodies303, they form part of civil society, which is "a space or arena between households and the state which affords possibility of concerted actions and social organization304."
 It is within this non-institutional space, that innovative solutions can be found to tackle social issues, but also institutionalised human rights violations.
-Following the typology of Yaziji and Doh, in order to improve collective well-being, human rights NGOs are mainly carrying out advocacy actions, as they 'engage in lobbying, serve as representatives and advisory experts to decision-makers, conduct research, hold conferences, stage citizen tribunals, monitor and expose actions (and inactions) of others'.
-This last practice, referred to in the scholarly world as 'naming and shaming', 'is a popular strategy' to push for the respect of human rights such as dignity, equality and non-discrimination, as 'shining a spotlight on bad behavior' can help mobilising society and change harmful practices.
+Following the typology of Yaziji and Doh, in order to improve collective well-being, human rights NGOs are mainly carrying out advocacy actions305, as they "engage in lobbying, serve as representatives and advisory experts to decisionmakers, conduct research, hold conferences, stage citizen tribunals, monitor and expose actions (and inactions) of others306."
+This last practice, referred to in the scholarly world as "naming and shaming," "is a popular strategy307" to push for the respect of human rights such as dignity, equality and non-discrimination, as "shining a spotlight on bad behavior308" can help mobilising society and change harmful practices.

-In France, traditional anti-racism NGOs such as the Movement against Racism and for Friendship between Peoples (MRAP), SOS Racism or the International League Against Racism and Anti-Semitism (LICRA), use traditional forms of 'naming and shaming' against dangerous political discourses.
-It mainly comprises occasional and assertive press releases, such as 'Nicolas Sarkozy, little representative of the FN: jus sanguini against jus soli!', or 'France is Charlie, FN is FN'.
-However, an NGO created in 2007 called 'Les Indivisibles' and which aims at 'deconstructing, notably through humour and irony, ethnic and racial prejudice', organised an entire 'naming and shaming' campaign dedicated to the denunciation of racist speeches, which takes the form of a satirical annual awarding ceremony.
+In France, traditional anti-racism NGOs such as the Movement against Racism and for Friendship between Peoples (MRAP)309, SOS Racism310 or the International League Against Racism and Anti-Semitism (LICRA)311, use traditional forms of "naming and shaming" against dangerous political discourses.
+It mainly comprises occasional and assertive press releases, such as "Nicolas Sarkozy, little representative of the FN: jus sanguini against jus soli!312," or "France is Charlie, FN is FN313."
+However, an NGO created in 2007 called "Les Indivisibles" and which aims at "deconstructing, notably through humour and irony, ethnic and racial prejudice314," organised an entire "naming and shaming" campaign dedicated to the denunciation of racist speeches, which takes the form of a satirical annual awarding ceremony.

+'''

+Vakil, 1997, p.
+2060.

+Van Tuijl, 1999, p.
+495.

-&lt;sup>304 Lenhing, 1998, p 27.
+Lehning, 1998, p.
+27.

-&lt;sup>305 Yaziji and Doh, 2009, p 8.
+Yaziji & Doh, 2009, p.
+8.

+Ibidem.

-&lt;sup>307 Hafner-Burton, 2008, p 689.
+Hafner-Burton, 2008, p.
+689.

+Ibidem, p.
+690.

-Mouvement contre le Racisme et pour l'Amitié entre les Peuples
+Mouvement contre le Racisme et pour l'Amitié entre les Peuples.

-SOS Racisme
+SOS Racisme.

-&lt;sup>311 Ligue Internationale contre le Racisme et l'Antisémitisme.
+Ligue Internationale contre le Racisme et l'Antisémitisme.

-&lt;sup>312 MRAP, 2015, accessed online.
+MRAP, 2015, accessed online.

-&lt;sup>313 LICRA, 2015, accessed online.
+LICRA, 2015, accessed online.

+Les Indivisibles, 2010, accessed online.

+'''

-2. The 'Y'a Bon Awards'
+2 The "Y'a Bon Awards"